NASA hopes New Zealand launch will pave way for moon landing

 Getting the 25-kilogram (55-pound) satellite into orbit will take more than four months and be done in three stages.

-First, Rocket Lab’s small Electron rocket will launch from New Zealand’s Mahia Peninsula.
-After just nine minutes, the second stage called Photon will separate and go into orbit around Earth.
-Over five days, Photon’s engines will fire periodically to raise its orbit further and further from Earth.
+First, Rocket Lab’s small Electron rocket launched from New Zealand’s Mahia Peninsula.
+Just nine minutes later, the second stage called Photon separated and went into orbit around Earth.
+Over the next five days, Photon’s engines are scheduled to fire periodically to raise its orbit further and further from Earth.

 Six days after the launch, Photon’s engines will fire a final time, allowing it to escape Earth’s orbit and head for the moon.